 Amber and red listings use similar criteria and were reviewed in 2015.
-This report, using three further year's data not available to available to current conservation concern for House Martin, Little Grebe, Sedge Warbler and Greenfinch.
+This report, using three further year's data not available to available to current conservation concern for Sedge Warbler and Greenfinch.
+In addition, although a long-term CBC/BBS trend is not available for Swift, the 21-year BBS trend suggests a potential update to the current conservation concern level for this species (from amber to red).

-Alerts from WBS/WBBS (Table A4) are unchanged except for the change for Dipper which also occurred in Table A2 and hence is described above.
+Alerts from WBS/WBBS (Table A4) are unchanged except for the removal of Little Grebe from this table as a result of the change to its alert status which is described above.